-The programme is normally studied over three years full-time.
-However, it may also be taken on a part-time basis for a period of not less than four and not more than eight academic years.
+The programme is normally studied over four years full-time, including a year abroad.
 Study is undertaken at three levels (each corresponding to one year of full-time study, excluding study abroad).

 The programme is divided into modules (courses devoted to specific topics).
 Single modules have a credit value of 15, while double modules have a credit value of 30.
 Full-time students take 120 credits at each level, 60 credits in each semester.
 Some modules are compulsory, though most are optional.